LeoCal4/gos-api_gateway/nginx-orchestrator/README.md

 ## Our solution

 To fix this problem
-we have created this docker image that listens the events from docker and dynamically updates the nginx upstream server list, by parsing a configuration template with Jinja2.
+we have created this docker image that listens to the events from docker and dynamically updates the nginx upstream server list, by parsing a configuration template with Jinja2.